franjfgcarmo/coding-challenge/README.md

 ## Testing

-- Docker must be running with the SQL Server container.
+- Docker must be running with the SQL Server container or local sql server Local.
 ```shell
 docker-compose up db-customer
 ```